HermanL02/WarwickUniversity-Notes/202309/Essay.md

 ## Source Choosing

 In the Introduction to the Special Issue on TLS 1.3, which is a Journal of Cryptology's intro.
 It summarizes TLS 1.3's development process, and security level's analysis and the challenges and chances to deploy it in the real production environment.
-It provides
+It provides a general information about TLS 1.3, which cooperates with the academic part and use the formal model to provide high security level before publish.